particle-iot/docs/src/content/tutorials/hardware-projects/hardware-examples.md

 `particle call device_name led off`

 where device_name is your device ID or device name.
+If you get an "The access token was not found" error, use `particle login` to log into your Particle account first.

 As for your Particle.variable, the API request will look something like this: